-Today I’m putting on my bikini and swimming with seaweed and I’ll cover the rest in the next few weeks.
+Today I’m putting on my bikini and swimming with seaweed.
+I’ll cover the others in the next few weeks.

 Let’s dive in.

-Here’s what you should know about seaweed apart from the fact that sea veggies are delish.
+Here’s what you should know about seaweed aside from the fact that sea veggies are delish.

-- They contain phytochemicals that land veggies don’t.
+- They contain certain phytochemicals that land veggies don’t.

 - They have anti-cancer properties, especially against breast cancer.
 One sheet of Nori a day may cut the odds of breast cancer in half.
 Studies have shown that the more seaweed we eat, the less estrogen we have in our system, which may lower breast cancer risk.